 9:30 a.m.: Networking breakfast (All other member attendees) - Arrive when you want, grab a light breakfast, and network with other COE member attendees

 10:30 a.m.: A Conversation with Snap-on Inc. CEO Nick Pinchuk

-A manufacturing industry veteran and a tenacious advocate for continuous improvement, Snap-on Inc. CEO Nick Pinchuk also wears the mantle of one of the trade’s biggest cheerleaders.
+A manufacturing industry veteran and firm believer in the importance of continuous improvement, Snap-on Incorporated Chairman and CEO Nick Pinchuk also wears the mantle of one of the industry’s biggest advocates.
 COE is thrilled to host Pinchuk for its fall seminar to share his perspective on transformative leadership, his company’s dynamic approach to process excellence, and his vision for a U.S. manufacturing renaissance.

 Noon: Buffet lunch